-For students participating in EFT: Financial Aid warrants are not forwarded, so it is important that the mailing address in the Admissions Office be current.

-Student's wishing to pick up their financial aid funds on campus or to have their financial aid checks mailed, must file a request with the College Business Office.
+Note: Checks are never disbursed at the Financial Aid Office.
+Financial Aid warrants are not forwarded, so it is important that the mailing address in the Admissions Office be current.
+Students wishing to pick up their financial aid warrants on campus must file a request with the College Business Office.